SevenOutman/redux-eloquent/README.md

 #### `recent()`

-Retrieves entries that you added with `save()` method EXPLICITLY， which means
+Retrieves entries that you added with `save()` method EXPLICITLY, which means
 ```js
 import { Book, Author } from './model.js'